zKillboard/crestsso/README.md

 CrestSSO requires the curl extension to be installed.
 CrestSSO will also install the following:

-* ircmaxell/random-lib - Used to generate a cyrpto safe state value
+* ircmaxell/random-lib - Used to generate a crypto safe state value
 * aura/session - An excellent session management library.
 Highly recommended.

 ### Implementation